Help keep your Android device safe

-Although most ads are safe, you can potentially affect your device by opening some banner ads or ads that open in new windows ("pop-ups").
+Although most ads are safe, you can potentially affect your phone by opening some banner ads or ads that open in new windows ("pop-ups").

 Beware of anything that claims that your phone is infected or asks for your password or personal information.
 You could accidentally download unwanted or potentially harmful software or give someone access to your account.

 Chrome is built with security in mind and has frequent updates to help keep you safe.
-If you don’t have Chrome on your device, we recommend that you download and install it.
+If you don’t have Chrome on your phone, we recommend that you download and install it.

 If you think you've installed an unsafe app:

 If you're not sure which app is causing the issue, use safe mode to try to pinpoint it.
 Learn how to find problem apps with safe mode.